DHMementoz/Memento/README.md

 ### We release an open source of all our algorithms.

-In (Memento/hhh_source/windowHHH) you can find the Makefile that compiles:

-hhh1d - which is the implementation of H-Memento for 1D IP hierarchies.
+In (Memento/hhh_source/windowHHH) you can find the Makefile that compiles: hhh1d - which is the implementation of H-Memento for 1D IP hierarchies.<br/>
 hhh2d - which is the implementation of H-Memento for 2D IP hierarchies.

 In (Memento/hhh_source/windowHH) we have the source code for the (non-hierarchical) Memento.
 We will shortly add a Makefile that compiles that.

-The executables have a command line of the format:
+The executables have a command line of the format:<br/>
 <exec_name> <nr_packets> <window_size> <nr_counters> <insert_prob>

-Here:
+Here:<br/>
 <exec_name> is the path for the executable (e.g., hhh1d ).<br/>
 <nr_packets> is the length of the stream (in packets).<br/>
 <window_size> is the size of the window (in packets).<br/>